Emily Before her heart surgery

 Emily had Endocarditis, a heart infection that had gone on untreated and unnoticed by her family doctor.
 Approximately half of her heart had already been destroyed.
 The entire operating room and its schedule were cleared, and they took her up to try and save what was left.

 Then I talked to Emily as if she could somehow hear me.
 I told her very firmly that there was no damn way I was going to her funeral, and I knew she could do this.
-I told her to FIGHT.
+I talked her about how to get through the surgery, how not to give up.
+Finally, I told her to keep FIGHTING no matter what.

-It didn’t seem long after I went back inside to wait some more when suddenly the head cardiac surgeon appeared.
+Not long after I went back inside for more waiting, the head cardiac surgeon suddenly appeared.
 I froze, it was too early, did something go wrong?

-Solemnly he started speaking.
-He told us that the surgery had gone incredibly well!
-As well as it possibly could have!
-They had managed to remove all of the infected areas, patch and repair all of the holes and put in an artificial mechanical aorta.
-They also had prepared her to receive a pacemaker in a few weeks.
+The surgical team had managed to remove all of the infected areas, and patch and repair the multiple holes in her diseased heart.
+They had also successfully put in an artificial mechanical aorta which was working well.
+Finally, the team had prepared her to receive a pacemaker in a few weeks.